Melanie Croce 🇺🇸

 Our Board of Directors

-After studying Captive Animal Management at Taronga Training Institute, and serving as an Animal Keeper at Taronga Zoo in Sydney, Ally ventured to Co Kerry, Ireland in 2011, during the very early days of SRI when it was known as ‘Dingle Wildlife and Seal Sanctuary’.
-With the intent of volunteering as Resident Animal Handler for six short months, Ally fell in love with Ireland’s seals, and never left.
-She persevered through unimaginable challenges as Animal Care Manager alongside the charity’s founder, Ciaran, and has been the backbone to what SRI has become today.
-Although she now has her hands full with her own human pup, she still provides daily support and guidance to her team on the ground through her invaluable role as Trustee.
+After studying Captive Animal Management at Taronga Training Institute, and serving as an Animal Keeper at Taronga Zoo in Sydney, Ally ventured to Co Kerry, Ireland in 2011, during the very early days of SRI when it was known as ‘Dingle Wildlife and Seal Sanctuary.’
+With the intent of volunteering as Resident Animal Handler for six short months, Ally fell in love with Ireland’s seals and never left.
+She persevered through unimaginable challenges as Animal Care Manager alongside the charity’s founder, Ciaran, and has been the backbone of what SRI has become today.
+Although she now has her hands full with her own human pup, she still provides support and guidance to her team on the ground through her invaluable role as a Trustee.

 Ciaran built and established the original seal rescue hospital in Dingle, Co Kerry using his own personal funds in 2010.
 Through sheer willpower and a steep learning curve, his ‘Dingle Wildlife and Seal Sanctuary’ originally took in sick, injured and orphaned seals from the southwest counties of Ireland.
 When the only other seal rescue facility closed its doors in 2011, Ciaran’s newly established centre was left solely covering the entire coastline with very limited volunteers and resources.
 The challenges didn’t stop coming when a terrible storm destroyed the facility in 2014, but Ciaran’s incredible dedication wouldn’t let him give up.
 In desperation, he relocated to a new site in Courtown, Co Wexford, and became established as ‘Seal Rescue Ireland’ CLG.
 Throughout the following years his perseverance paid off, now fully established with a talented team of long term staff, the charity continues to grow in strength, scope and impact.